neivv/aice/Documentation.md

 Note that any expression using these other units [needs to provide a default value][opt-expr] when the other unit is missing.

+If you want to check if an unit exists, for example to jump depending on that, `has(unit_name)` boolean expression can be used.

 The following units can be accesed.

 - `unit.target`